adramelech-123/adramelech-123/README.md

 ## Hi there!
 My name is Taku 👋

 From Web3 architect to AI maestro, I'm building the tools to empower individuals and reshape the digital landscape.
-Fueled by a vision of a decentralized future, I'm delving into the frontiers of blockchain, AI, and XR, one line of code at a time.
+Fueled by a vision of a decentralized future, I'm delving into the frontiers of blockchain, AI and the metaverse, one line of code at a time.

 ___